Mission Viejo | California | United States

 The physical demands here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-The employee is occasionally required to stand, bend, twist, reach and lift and carry items weighing 25 pounds or less as well as to frequently sit, walk, reach, push, pull and do simple and power grasping.
-The position requires manual deviation, repetition and dexterity and to occasionally drive and be exposed to uneven walking ground.
+The employee is occasionally required to push, pull and lift and carry items weighing 25 pounds or less as well as to frequently squat, kneel, bend, twist, reach and do simple and power grasping as well as constant siting.
+The position requires manual deviation, repetition and dexterity and to occasionally drive.

 EOE AA M/F/V/Disability